How Spicy Are Ancho Chiles? 1,000-2,000 SHU (Milder Than Jalapeño)

 • ✔ Toast at precise 300°F to avoid bitterness

-• ✔ Vacuum-seal for maximum freshness
+• ✔ Vacuum-seal for consistent mild heat over time

 Frequently Asked Questions